 Awards are available for both full-time and part-time students.
 AHRC eligibility criteria apply and all AHRC awards are subject to the AHRC and RCUK terms and conditions.
 Please ensure that you are familiar with them: they are set out in three documents which can be accessed via the current award holders page on the AHRC website:

 The doctoral stipend for 2016/17 is £16,295 (three years full-time or part-time equivalent for six years); levels are likely to rise slightly for 2017/18 but have not yet been confirmed.

 1. Read the TECHNE guidance notes (Word).

 2. Contact the potential supervisor at Kingston University to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a TECHNE award.
-If you are not sure who to contact please see the faculty research webpages for Art, Design & Architecture and Arts and Social Sciences.
+If you are not sure who to contact please see the research webpages for Kingston School of Art and the Faculty of Arts and Social Sciences.